 The base engine warranty covers any failures of the engine which result, under normal use and service, from a defect in material or factory workmanship (warrantable failure).
-This coverage begins on the date of delivery to the first purchaser or first lessee and ends after two years, 250,000 miles (400,000 kilometers), or 6,250 engine hours, whichever occurs first.
+This coverage begins on the date of delivery to the first purchaser or first lessee and ends after five years or 100,000 miles (160,000 kilometers), whichever occurs first.